franklongford/ColECM/README.rst

 		-rst		Name of simulation restart file
 		-out		Name of simulation output file
 		-ndim		Number of dimensions (2 or 3)
-		-nstep		Number of timesteps in simulation (default=10000) -mass		Mass of each of collagen bead in red. units -vdw_sigma	Van de Waals radius of collagen beads in red. units -vdw_epsilon	Van de Waals energy in red. units -bond_k		Harmonic bond energy in red. units
+		-nstep		Number of timesteps in simulation
+		-mass		Mass of each of collagen bead in red. units -vdw_sigma	Van de Waals radius of collagen beads in red. units -vdw_epsilon	Van de Waals energy in red. units -bond_k		Harmonic bond energy in red. units
-		-angle_k	Sigmoidal angle energy in red. units -Langevin	Whether to use a Langevin thermostat (NVT) or not (NVE) -kBT		Temperature constant in red. units
+		-angle_k	Sigmoidal angle energy in red. units
+		-kBT		Temperature constant in red. units
 		-gamma		Value of Langevin collision rate gamma in red. units (0-1) -nfibx		Number of collagen fibrils accross x axis